This location is not open.

 This Trader Vic's location is the original.
 It started out as Hinky Dink's, opened by Victor Bergeron a few years earlier in 1934.
 Hinky Dink's had some great atmosphere and cocktails, but wasn't Polynesian until Bergeron was inspired by a visit to Hollywood, where he experienced Seven Seas and Don the Beachcomber.

 In 1949, Bergeron opened a second location, initially called The Outrigger but later becoming Trader Vic's, in Seattle.
-In 1951 a location opened in San Francisco that was a mainstay on the San Francisco scene for decades.
+In 1951 a location opened in San Francisco that was considered a powerhouse in the restaurant scene for decades.
 From there, it exploded into a number of restaurants that still pepper the globe today.

 In the mid-1990s, many Trader Vic's locations in the United States closed, including the San Francisco and Seattle locations.
 International locations, including many in the Middle East, continued opening.
 In more recent years, the number of Trader Vic's locations in the United States have been growing again, with mixed results.